 Lifespan based planning allows you to model realistic income plans in which, after a spouse passes away, retirement income changes, one Social Security stream disappears and pensions and annuities switch to lower benefit.

 Each member's lifespan is set in a percentile, which represents the percentage of the member's gender and age cohort that the retiree is expected to outlive.
 The lifespan in years is also shown for convenience.
-The actuarial data for the lifespan is currently based on 2009 Social Security Period Life Table.
+The actuarial data for the lifespan is currently based on 2016 Social Security Period Life Table.

 By planning based on lifespans, the application is aware of the event of a spouse passing away and that event can be used to configure many aspects of the plan.
 For example, income level or Social Security claim method can be changed or cash flows can switch to a lower benefit for the survivor.
-Details for those steps are outlined below.
+Details for those steps are outlined below:

 Income, Fixed and Variable Annuities: Similar to Incoming Cash Flows, annuities can also be linked to the life of any of the household member or their joint lives with a survivor benefit.
-For more information on how the new features impact annuity modeling, see the Income and Fixed Annuities and Variable Annuities articles.